-For this purpose, 'cumulative' means all current relationships and any past completed relationships that may be expected to have a continuing relevance to the auditor's independence and consideration of the threats that might exist.
+11 For this purpose, 'cumulative' means all current relationships and any past completed relationships that may be expected to have a continuing relevance to the auditor's independence and consideration of the threats that might exist.

-A self-review threat arises when the results of non-audit / additional services, or where the subject matter of such services, whether performed by the firm, the engagement team or others within the firm, are addressed in the engagement or reflected in the amounts included or disclosed in the financial statements.
+A self-review threat arises when the results of non-audit services, or where the subject matter of such services, whether performed by the firm, the engagement team or others within the firm, are addressed in the engagement or reflected in the amounts included or disclosed in the financial statements.
 For example, a self-review threat may arise where the firm has been involved in maintaining the accounting records, or undertaking valuations that are incorporated in financial statements that the firm audits or reports on in relation to an initial public offering.
-In the course of the engagement, the persons conducting the engagement may need to re-evaluate the work performed in the non-audit / additional service.
-As, by virtue of providing the non-audit / additional service, the firm is associated with aspects of the preparation of the financial statements or other subject matter or subject matter information relating to the non-audit / additional services, the firm or covered person may be, or may be perceived to be, unable to take an impartial view of relevant aspects of those financial statements or other subject matter information.
+In the course of the engagement, the persons conducting the engagement may need to re-evaluate the work performed in the non-audit service.
+As, by virtue of providing the non-audit service, the firm is associated with aspects of the preparation of the financial statements or other subject matter or subject matter information relating to the non-audit services, the firm or covered person may be, or may be perceived to be, unable to take an impartial view of relevant aspects of those financial statements or other subject matter information.

-In assessing the significance of the self-review threat, the persons conducting the engagement consider the extent to which the non-audit / additional service will:
+In assessing the significance of the self-review threat, the persons conducting the engagement consider the extent to which the non-audit service will:

 - involve a significant degree of subjective judgment; and - have a material effect on the preparation and presentation of the financial statements.
-[ES 5.33]

-Where a significant degree of judgment is involved in a non-audit / additional service relating to the financial statements the persons conducting the engagement may be inhibited from questioning that judgment in the course of the engagement.
-Whether a significant degree of subjective judgment is involved will depend upon whether the nonaudit / additional service involves the application of well-established principles and procedures, and whether reliable information is available.
-If such circumstances do not exist because the non-audit / additional service is based on concepts, methodologies or assumptions that require judgment and are not established by the entity or by authoritative guidance, the integrity and objectivity of the firm and covered persons and their independence could be compromised.
-Where the provision of a proposed non-audit / additional service would also have a material effect on the financial statements it is unlikely that any safeguard can eliminate or reduce the self-review threat to a level where independence is not compromised.
+Where a significant degree of judgment is involved in a non-audit service relating to the financial statements the persons conducting the engagement may be inhibited from questioning that judgment in the course of the engagement.
+Whether a significant degree of subjective judgment is involved will depend upon whether the non-audit service involves the application of well-established principles and procedures, and whether reliable information is available.
+If such circumstances do not exist because the non-audit service is based on concepts, methodologies or assumptions that require judgment and are not established by the entity or by authoritative guidance, the integrity and objectivity of the firm and covered persons and their independence could be compromised.
+Where the provision of a proposed non-audit service would also have a material effect on the financial statements it is unlikely that any safeguard can eliminate or reduce the self-review threat to a level where independence is not compromised.

-• management threat
+management threat

-Supporting ethical provision 2.1D requires that the firm and each covered person is not involved in the decision-taking of an entity relevant to the engagement.
-Paragraph 5.155R of Section 5 of Part B of this Ethical Standard requires in accordance with the EU Audit Regulation that, in the case of a statutory audit of a public interest entity, non-audit services shall not be provided that involve playing any part in the management or decision-making of an audited entity.
-Some activities that may be undertaken by the firm or its staff may give rise to a threat of being involved in making decisions that are the responsibility of management.
-A threat to integrity, objectivity and independence also arises where the firm provides non-audit / additional services and, based on that work, management are required to make judgments and take decisions.
+A threat to integrity, objectivity and independence also arises where the firm provides non-audit services and, based on that work, management are required to make judgments and take decisions.
 The persons conducting the service may become closely aligned with the views and interests of management and this may erode the distinction between the entity and the firm, in turn, impairing or calling into question the ability of the persons conducting an engagement to apply a proper degree of professional scepticism.
 The integrity and objectivity of the firm and covered persons could be adversely affected and their independence could be compromised.
+As a result, the provision of any service where it is probable that an objective, reasonable and informed third party would conclude that it would require the firm or any covered person to undertake a management role, or play any part in management decision making in an entity relevant to an engagement is prohibited, as the resulting threat to the independence of the firm and any covered persons is so great that it cannot be safeguarded.